 Calle de San Mateo, 13, 28004 Madrid – Metro Stop at Tribunal

-This is the perfect combination of delicious food, a good flamenco show and cheap thing to do in Madrid.
-Located downtown is a must do and you can’t miss enjoying a lovely evening with this amazing combination.
+This is the perfect combination to try for typical Spanish food and cuisine and a good flamenco show.
+It will and cheap thing to do in Madrid.
+Located downtown is a must-do and you can’t miss enjoying a lovely evening with this amazing combination.

 You can reach it by public transport as there is the metro station close by with line 1.